30 Things TV Chefs Won’t Tell You

 Many TV chefs don’t write or develop their own recipes

 Some don’t have time.
-Other are more focused on being on TV than on cooking, so they would rather pay someone else.
+Others are more focused on being on TV than on cooking, so they would rather pay someone else.
 And a few just don’t know how.
-(These are the foods that chefs never order at restaurants.)
+Here’s why chefs never order these 7 things at restaurants.

 If you want the food you make to look as pretty as mine, don’t fill the plate